-If a Grand Rapids Public Library patron is concerned by or questions the inclusion of a particular item in the library's collection, he or she may fill out a Statement of Concern Form at any library branch.
-All completed forms will be directed to the library director, initiating a review process.
+If a Grand Rapids Public Library patron is concerned by or questions the inclusion of a particular item in the library's collection, theyhe or she may fill out a Statement of Concern Form at any library branch.
+All completed forms will be directed to the Library Executive D library director, initiating a review process.
 The patron will receive a written response regarding the concern.

-The board authorizes and directs the library director to develop and implement guidelines consistent with this policy.
+The Bboard authorizes and directs the Library Executive Dlibrary director to develop and implement guidelines consistent with this Pbolicy.